Ancula evelinae

 Ancula evelinae is a species of sea slug, a dorid nudibranch, a marine gastropod mollusc in the family Goniodorididae.

 Distribution

 This species was first described from Beaufort, North Carolina.

 Description

-This goniodorid nudibranch is translucent white in colour with black patches.
+This goniodorid nudibranch is translucent white with black patches.
 It has only two, curved, extra-branchial processes.

 Ecology

-Ancula evelinae probably feeds on Entoprocta which often grow on hydroids, bryozoa and other living substrata.
+Ancula evelinae probably feeds on Entoprocta which often grows on hydroids, bryozoa and other living substrata.